TahJam/Oil_Wells_Insight/README.md

   - Areas of expansion of drilling activity by location
   - Discontinuation of fracking activity of non-performing Well
 ## Other Areas to Analyze
+Due to the constraint of time and resources, this analysis has been limited to just the usage of water. <br>
+Other areas to analyze:
-There are many other areas to focus an analysis, however, with the constraint of time and resources, this analysis has been limited to just the usage of water.
-One such area could be about the materials used in the wells for different purposes.
-For example, many wells used Crystalline Silica Quartz as a proppant, others used Coconut Diethanolamide as a non-emulsifying acid.
-After grouping all the materials by their location, businesses can use this knowledge to determine what materials are needed where and therefore allocate their own supplies to the places of high demand.
+- The materials used in the wells for different purposes.
+  - Many wells used Crystalline Silica Quartz as a proppant, others used Coconut Diethanolamide as a non-emulsifying acid.
+  - After grouping all the materials by their location, businesses can use this knowledge to determine what materials are needed where and therefore allocate their own supplies to the places of high demand.